-I grew up in a household where my mother shopped, cooked and served meals with a frugal eye.
+I grew up in a household where my mother shopped, cooked, and served meals with a frugal eye.
 Her philosophy was simple: food waste is bad.
 What did that mean?
-It meant that my sisters and Dad ate whatever was served to us.
+It meant that my sisters, Dad, and I ate whatever was served to us.
 (Though we all rebelled over the avocado nut soup she presented one night.)

 It also meant we ate leftovers.
 A lot of leftovers.
 My mother’s carefully calibrated shopping trips ensured that we didn’t have a bulging supply of perishable food in our house.
 Anything that looked a bit “off” was trimmed of offending parts and repurposed into a new dish.

 One of my mother’s favorite ways to “recycle” food was to make soup – chicken noodle or pureed vegetable were two standbys.
 She also roasted leftover vegetables or made desserts from fruit that had passed their peak.